Identifying the post-pandemic determinants of low performing students in Latin America through Interpretable Machine Learning methods: Results

 \subsection{Models' comparison}

-I present a comprehensive comparison of the efficacy of the five models using a range of evaluation metrics of Section \ref{section42} for the two working samples.
-I use a stratified $K$-5 fold method approach with 80\% of the PISA data working sample belonging to the trained data and the remaining 20\% to the test data.
-The metrics for all models' configurations are shown in Tables \ref{tableD1} and \ref{tableD2} (Appendix D).
-For the level0-level1 comparison dataset (the bottom two performing groups), less parsimonious models outperform other simpler models in terms of the degree of accuracy of the classification of students into achieving levels.
-Notably, GB and RF models consistently show being more effective in terms of the SP and AUC (columns 5 and 6, Table \ref{tableD1}), either using more trees and depth and higher learning rates.
-Results for the level1-level2 comparison dataset (low performing group’s comparison; Table \ref{tableD2}), follow an almost identical pattern, with the GB model in particular showing metrics as a leading model.
+We present a comprehensive comparison of the efficacy of the five models using a range of evaluation metrics.
+Metrics for all models' configurations, the grounds for selection of the best performing version of each of the five ML models, are shown in Appendix C. For the level0-level1 dataset (the bottom two performing groups), less parsimonious models outperform other simpler models in terms of the degree of accuracy of the classification of students into achieving levels.
+Notably, GB and RF models consistently show being more effective in terms of the SP and AUC (columns 5 and 6, Table \ref{tableC1}), by using more trees, depth and higher learning rates.
+Results for the level1-level2 comparison dataset (low performing groups comparison; Table \ref{tableC2}), follow a similar pattern, with the GB model in particular showing metrics as a leading model.

-Table \ref{table4} presents evaluation metrics values for the selected better performing models (columns 1 to 6) and each model's weight (column 7) for the stacked (ensemble) modelling approach where, in the first interaction, it includes all learners$/$models.
-Vitally, the stacking model has the benefit of combining the strengths of the individual models it comprises.
-Figure \ref{figure2} displays the AUC for all models, including the stacking model where one can see how the classification and identification of the binary categories of educational outcomes improve by the amalgamation of models.